 Best all-around laptop under $1,000

-When opened normally, the Yoga 730 is a capable Windows 10 laptop, powered by the latest 8th generation Intel® Core i7 family of processors.
-Flip the screen all the way around, and it turns into a 13-inch tablet that’s compatible with the optional Lenovo Active Pen for handwritten notes, and precision drawing.
-Pivot the hinge into its “A” shape, and you’ve now got self-supporting, full-HD screen with stereo sound for watching Netflix.
-With two USB-C Thunderbolt ports, your expansion choices for external monitors, storage devices, and graphic cards are unlimited.
+When opened normally, Yoga laptops are capable Windows 10 machines, powered by the latest Intel® Core family of processors.
+Flip the screen all the way around, and they turn into a tablet that’s compatible with the optional Lenovo Active Pen for handwritten notes, and precision drawing.
+Pivot the hinge into its “A” shape, and you’ve now got a self-supporting display with stereo sound for watching Netflix.
+With USB-C Thunderbolt ports, your expansion choices for external monitors, storage devices, and graphic cards are unlimited.

 Best gaming laptop under $1,000

 Gaming laptops occupy a seemingly contradictory space in computing – these machines need to deliver the power and performance of a full-sized desktop, in a smaller laptop form factor that still offers great portability and battery life.
 Not an easy feat.
 Doing so at an affordable price point is even trickier.
 Thanks to big gains in recent mobile chipset designs, today’s gaming laptops do just that.

 Our Legion gaming laptops are a perfect example.
 These gaming laptops wrap the latest processors and discrete graphics into a laptop shell that has been optimized to keep all of that power quiet and cool.
 With a full complement of ports, and a high precision, fully backlit keyboard, Legion laptops are the ideal companion if you’re a gamer on a limited budget.

 The goal of any business laptop is to provide a productivity tool that is highly reliable and can withstand the inherent demands of a businessperson who is always on-the-move.
 To do this, a business laptop has to avoid unnecessary bells and whistles, and focus strictly on the features that will make it a better device for getting work done.